Tiger Woods has effect on Thai sports like few others

 “As Tiger was about to win the tournament, one of the Thai players said, ‘Hey, it’s no problem, it’s a win for Thailand as well,'” Choo Chiang said.
 “And this was a professional on the Asian Tour.”

 It was like that beyond the borders of Thailand, stretching all over the world.
-Woods has played in every continent except Antarctica — and returned with a trophy from each. his appeal is massive, and it is particularly strong across Asia.
+Woods has played in every continent except Antarctica — and returned with a trophy from each.
+His appeal is massive, and it is particularly strong across Asia.

 Woods has played in Thailand, Japan, Taiwan, China, Malaysia, Turkey, Abu Dhabi and Dubai.
 The two tournaments he hosts have title sponsors from South Korea and India.
 He returns to Japan in October for an exhibition and for the Zozo Championship, the first PGA Tour event in Japan.